Henawey/TheArabianCenter/README.md

         })
 ```

-We have a enum with 2 cases on for success and the type of the result, and one for failure and the error type
+We have a enum with 2 cases, one for success with associated type, and one for failure with associated error type

 And can be used as following
 ```swift